mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 In the next step, we configure the `Map element <../basic/map.html>`_ to display the Layersets in the **map**.
 To do this you need to switch to the tab "Layouts" and edit the map element in the content.
 It is important that you put a tick in the field of the Layerset "World", so it appears in the application afterwards.
 If you have questions for further configuration of the `Map element <../basic/map.html>`_  the documentation can help.

 .. figure:: ../../../figures/layertree/layertree_configuration_map_simple_en.png
            :scale: 80
-           :alt:  Configuration in the map ( Map-Element ) to display the Layerset.
+           :alt:  Configuration on the map ( Map-Element ) to display the Layerset.

-           Configuration in the map ( Map-Element ) to display the Layerset.
+           Configuration on the map ( Map-Element ) to display the Layerset.

 **Configuration of the Layertree itself**

 The last step is the configuration of the **Layertree**.
 The instances specified in the map element can be defined in more detail with the Layertree.
 If a predefined application has been copied, the Layertree should work now.
 If the element is newly created, it can already be used with the default settings without necessary further adjustments.
-For a better understanding of the functions and their usage, we now edit the Layertree-element in the content.
+For a better understanding of the functions and their usage, we now edit the Layertree-Element in the content.

 .. figure:: ../../../figures/layertree/layertree_configuration_1_en.png
            :scale: 80